CRDAMC welcomes its Leap Year Baby

-FORT CAVAZOS, Texas – Carl R. Darnall Army Medical Center welcomed its first baby of the Leap Year Feb.
-29.
+Mary Arnold, registered nurse, Carl R. Darnall Army Medical Center shows Sgt.

-Sgt.
 Alejandro, cavalry scout, 3rd Cav.
-Regt., and Chelsea Sierra welcomed baby Nash Alexander at 9:02 a.m., weighing 8 pounds, 7 ounces and 20.5 inches.
+Regt., how to fold a blanket around his son Nash Alexander.
+Baby Nash was CRDAMCs Leap Year Baby born at 9:02 a.m., and weighing 8 pounds, 7 ounces and 20.5 inches.

-Having a baby on Leap Day was a new experience for the couple.

 |Date Taken: